-WHAT : HOW : WHY Model
+WHAT:HOW:WHY Model

-In senior roles this would include your vision for where you want to take the role.
+^{}In senior roles this would include your vision for where you want to take the role.

-The following notes give you further information on how you can use this model when writing your Short Form Application.
+The notes on the next page give you further information on how you can use this model when writing your Short Form Application.